luau-lang/luau/rfcs/lower-bounds-calculation.md

 When computing lower bounds, we need to have some process by which we reduce types down to a minimal shape and canonicalize them, if only to have a clean way to flush out degenerate unions like `A | A`.

+Normalization is about reducing union and intersection types to a minimal, canonicalizable shape.

+A normalized union is one where there do not exist two branches on the union where one is a subtype of the other.

+A normalized intersection is only a little bit more complicated:

+1. Intersections of tables are always combined into a single table.
+Coincident properties are merged into intersections of their own.
+    * eg `normalize({x: number, y: string} & {y: number, z: number}) == {x: number, y: string & number, z: number}`
+    * This is recursive.  eg `normalize({x: {y: number}} & {x: {y: string}}) == {x: {y: number & string}}`
+1. If two functions in the intersection have a subtyping relationship, the normalization results only in the super-type-most function. (more on function subtyping later)

 ### Function subtyping relationships

 If we are going to infer intersections of functions, then we need to be very careful about keeping combinatorics under control.
 We therefore need to be very deliberate about what subtyping rules we have for functions of differing arity.
 We have some important requirements: